Landau polaritons in highly non-parabolic 2D gases in the ultra-strong coupling regime: V. Analysis and discussion

 In conclusion, we report a solid-state system in the ultra-strong coupling regime that exhibits a mode softening of the polariton branches compared to the standard Hopfield model, where the lower polariton never reaches the ground state, regardless of how high the normalized coupling rate is.
-In contrast, in our s-Ge QW and InSb QW systems the polariton branches are indeed experimentally observed at lower frequencies.
+We found again that the Hopfield model\cite{Hagenmueller2010}, fits our data within the experimental errors for the GaAs/AlGaAs 2DEGs.
+In contrast, in the s-Ge QW and InSb QW systems the polariton branches are indeed experimentally observed at lower frequencies.
 We capture this change by an effective model including a reduced diamagnetic term, which at high filling factor is about $30\%$ less than in the Hopfield model.
-Key features of our system, which might lead to a theoretical model to predict this observed change, include the strain in the systems, non-parabolic band dispersions and (Rashba) spin-orbit coupling effects \cite{Myronov2014,Failla2015,Failla2016,Lehner2018,Khodaparast2004}.
+Key features of our system, which might lead to a theoretical model to predict this observed change, include the strain in the systems, non-parabolic band dispersions and (Rashba)\cite{Nataf_PhysRevLett2019} spin-orbit coupling effects \cite{Myronov2014,Failla2015,Failla2016,Lehner2018,Khodaparast2004}.
 Which physical effect leads to the observed deviation from the Hopfield and whether this could lead to a Dicke quantum phase transition remains an open question and needs to be investigated in the future.
-However, with our results we clearly enter an uncharted regime of the ultra-strong coupling with a \textit{purely ground state, solid state system} leaving the validity of a Hopfield model.
+However, with our results we clearly enter an uncharted regime of the ultra-strong coupling with a \textit{purely ground state, solid state system} that does not fall within the validity of a Hopfield model.
+Furthermore, contributing effect of the very tight electric field confinement in the metamaterial resonator cannot be ruled out, as most theoretical models \cite{Hagenmueller2010} still consider Fabry-Perot type cavities with optical confinement over a wavelength of light.
+The strong electric field gradients that occur at deep subwavelength dimensions in our metamaterials will enhance, through Maxwell's equation, the vector potential and therefore magnetic coupling to the system.
 Exploring the nature of the ground state and its excitations in this parameter region would be highly relevant and could answer fundamental questions concerning the possibility of a Dicke superradiant transition outside of driven systems \cite{Baumann2010}.
-Experimentally, this study would benefit from further increase in the light-matter coupling strength by, for example, increasing the number of quantum wells, the hole density, or simply further down-scaling of the resonator frequencies.
-Investigating other complex solid state material system might also be able to help to disentangle the possible causes and shed light on the origins of the observed mode softening.\\
+Experimentally, this study would benefit from further increasing in the light-matter coupling strength by, for example, increasing the number of quantum wells, the hole density, or further down-scaling of the resonator frequencies.
+Investigating other complex solid state material system might also be able to help to disentangle the possible causes and shed light on the origins of the observed opening of a lower polariton gap and its implications.\\